JMorris1575/christmas17/docs/trivia.rst

 For now I will test the patterns simply by entering them in the address line.
 Here is a test to see if entering ``/trivia/`` redirects to ``/trivia/scoreboard/``

-.. csv-table::*Does entering /trivia/ in the address line redirect to /trivia/scoreboard/?*
+.. csv-table:: **Does entering /trivia/ in the address line redirect to /trivia/scoreboard/?**
-    :header: 'Result', 'Action to be Taken'
+    :header: Result, Action to be Taken
     :widths: auto

     No, include the trivia urls in ``config/urls.py`` Yes, proceed to test ``/trivia/scoreboard/``

+|

-.. csv-table::*Does entering ``/trivia/scoreboard/`` in the address line display a fake scoreboard page?*
+.. csv-table:: **Does entering ``/trivia/scoreboard/`` in the address line display a fake scoreboard page?**
-    :header: 'Result', 'Action to be Taken'
+    :header: Result, Action to be Taken
     :widths: auto

     No, create a ``get`` method in the ``Scoreboard`` class